-Until March 15, 2021, we occupied lab space at the Pagliuca Harvard Life Lab.
-During the pandemic, access to the Life Lab was limited which adversely affected our ability to conduct drug product scaleup and other development work.
 In March 2021, we moved our laboratory operations to facilities leased from the Massachusetts Biomedical Initiatives, Inc., or MBI, in Worcester, Massachusetts.
-While we believe we will have greater access to the MBI facilities, there is no assurance that this will be the case.
+While we believe we will have sufficient access to the MBI facilities, there is no assurance that this will be the case.
 Should access to the MBI facility be limited, or should other pandemic-related restrictions be imposed, our development work would be further adversely affected.
 The extent of such adverse effects will depend on future developments which are highly uncertain and cannot be predicted.